daffl/jquery.dform/readme.markdown

 	<button id="my-button" class="ui-dform-hellobutton">Say hello</button>

 Type generators can be chained.
-That means, that if you add an already existing type, *this* in the generator function will refer to the element returned by its previous generator:
+That means, that if you add a type that already exists `this` in the generator function will refer to the element returned by its previous generator:

 	$.dform.addType("text", function(options) {